Cross-Camera Distracted Driver Classification through Feature Disentanglement and Contrastive Learning: Experiments

-\ADD{Tables \ref{tab:comparison-complex} and \ref{tab:comparison-results} present a comparison between the proposed DBMNet and state-of-the-art methods in terms of model complexity and performance.
-Table \ref{tab:comparison-complex} highlights that DBMNet achieves a favorable balance between accuracy and efficiency, with only 4.0M parameters and 0.16 GFLOPS -- comparable to lightweight models like GhostNet (3.9M, 0.16 GFLOPS) and significantly more efficient than Hu \etal~(11.2M, 1.83 GFLOPS) and especially DGCCL (85.8M, 17.58 GFLOPS).
-Performance-wise (Table \ref{tab:comparison-results}), DBMNet consistently outperforms all baselines across the leave-one-camera-out protocol.
+Tables \ref{tab:comparison-complex} and \ref{tab:comparison-results} present a comparison between the proposed DBMNet and state-of-the-art methods in terms of model complexity and performance.
+Table \ref{tab:comparison-complex} highlights that DBMNet achieves a favorable balance between accuracy and efficiency, with only 4.0M parameters and 0.16 GFLOPS -- comparable to lightweight models like GhostNet (3.9M, 0.16 GFLOPS) and Si-CA MobileNet (3.2M, 0.17 GFLOPS), while being significantly more efficient than Hu \etal~(11.2M, 1.83 GFLOPS), MambaVision (31.8M, 4.40 GFLOPS), MobileViT (5.6M, 0.70 GFLOPs), SwinT (28.3M, 4.49 GFLOPs), and especially DGCCL (85.8M, 17.58 GFLOPS).

+Performance-wise (Table \ref{tab:comparison-results}), DBMNet consistently delivers competitive results across the leave-one-camera-out protocol, ranking among the top two methods in 6 out of 8 test scenarios.
 The lowest Top-1 accuracy for DBMNet is observed on camera D4 (11.29\%), and the highest on camera D2 (62.51\%).
-This variation is expected due to the distinct of D4 compared to the other cameras (see Figure \ref{fig:samples}).
+This variation is expected due to the distinct nature of D4 compared to the other cameras (see Figure \ref{fig:samples}).
 Ranking the cameras by Top-1 accuracy yields the order: D2, D3, D1, and D4 -- underscoring the influence of viewpoint on driver behavior recognition.

-Compared to DGCCL, which is the most computationally expensive method by a wide margin, DBMNet achieves comparable or superior accuracy in most cases while being over 20 times more efficient in terms of FLOPS and more than 21 times smaller in parameter count.
+Compared to DGCCL, which remains the most computationally expensive method by a wide margin, DBMNet achieves comparable or superior accuracy in most cases while being over 20 times more efficient in FLOPS and more than 21 times smaller in parameter count.
 Specifically, DBMNet outperforms DGCCL in 5 out of 8 test scenarios, with notable gains on N1 (+14.86\% Top-1), N3 (+2.30\% Top-1), and N4 (+3.74\% Top-1).
-DGCCL performs competitively on D1, D2, and D3, but its high complexity makes it less suitable for deployment in resource-constrained environments.
+MambaVision and SwinT achieve strong Top-1 accuracy and in some cases surpass DBMNet (e.g., D1 and N1 for MambaVision; D1, D2, and N1–N4 for SwinT), but this comes at a steep computational cost—SwinT requires over 28M parameters and 4.49 GFLOPs.
+MobileViT also shows solid performance, with accuracy close to DBMNet in several settings (e.g., N3 and N4), but still requires more than 3.5× the FLOPs and over 40\% more parameters.
+Si-CA MobileNet, while lightweight, lags behind in accuracy across all settings, highlighting the challenge of maintaining performance under strict efficiency constraints.